p-DG cyclotomic nilHecke algebras: A double centralizer property

 \begin{prop} Let $M_1$ and $M_2$ be $p$-DG right modules over $A$, and let $M_1^\prime$ be in the filtered $p$-DG envelope of $M_1\oplus M_2$, whose associated graded has the form $M_1\oplus g(q)M_2$ for some $g(q)\in \N[q,q^{-1}]$.
 Set $B_1:=\END_A(M_1\oplus M_2)$ and $B_2:=\END_A( M_1^\prime\oplus M_2)$.
 Then there is a derived equivalence between $\mc{D}(B_1)$ and $\mc{D}(B_2)$. \end{prop}

-\begin{proof} Without the presence of the differential, the algebras $B_1$ and $B_2$ are clearly Morita equivalent to each other.
+\begin{proof} In the absence of the differential, the algebras $B_1$ and $B_2$ are clearly Morita equivalent to each other.
 The Morita equivalence is given by tensor product with the $(B_1,B_2)$-bimodule (resp.~$(B_2,B_1)$-bimodule)

 It follows that $B_1$ and $B_2$ satisfy the double centralizer property on either of the bimodules.